infofitsoftware/promptengineering/Module_1.1_Detailed_Lesson_Plan.md

 ## **Part 1: Evolution of AI and NLP

 "Meet Sarah, a marketing manager.
-Last year, she spent 40 hours per week writing product descriptions and social media posts.
-Today, with AI help, she does the same work in 8 hours.
-What changed?
-She learned to work with AI tools.
-That's exactly what we'll learn in this course."
+In 2023, she spent 40 hours per week creating content.
+In 2024, with ChatGPT, she reduced this to 8 hours.
+But in 2025, Sarah discovered something revolutionary - AI that can think and reason like a human expert.
+With OpenAI's o1 reasoning models, Claude's computer control capabilities, and multimodal AI that processes text, images, voice, and video simultaneously, she now operates at the level of a creative director while working just 5 hours per week on content.
+Her new role?
+Prompt Engineering Specialist earning $185,000 annually, orchestrating AI systems that generate millions in business value.
+That's the transformation we'll prepare you for in this course."

 **What You'll Learn Today**:
 - The evolution of AI from simple rules to smart assistants (simple timeline)